When assumptions become decisions

 There is often a wide gap between market potential and a genuine opportunity to enter the market.

-What Aiquiro Research examines
+What Aiquiro examines:

 Case Study 3